 In order to calculate your property taxes in Connecticut.
 You will need the assessed value of your property and mill rates.

 The Assessed Value of a property is 70% of the appraised value.
-It’s important to know the difference between the Appraised value and Assessed Value.
+While the appraised value of the property is the price of the property set by the town.
+It’s important to know the difference between the Appraised value and Assessed Value when you are calculating your Connecticut Property taxes.

 The appraised value of the property is the price of the property set by the town.
 Usually, Town Assessors will determine this by comparing the value of comparable properties and will usually send an inspector to physically inspect the property.
 The appraised value is composed of a Land Value and a Building Improvements Value and the total will be your appraised value.
 By law, towns are required to revalue properties at least once every 5 years (CGS 12-62b(1)).
 As part of revaluation, town inspectors from the Town Assessors office will conduct physical inspections of the properties by walking the exterior of the property.
 If there are discrepancies in square footage or new building improvements, you will be reassessed.